688 - Pinball - live

 He said they're a dangerous stereotype.

-That's not how they call a court, you know.
+That's not how they decolon.

 Your father to call out your papa.

-He's a pin the ball.
+There's a pin the ball.

-And he's also a
+and he's also a

 Disgusting.
+Disgusting.

 The reaction the second time around was a way less.